praveensiddu/aws/k3s-aws/README.md

 This page contains instructions to run K3s in AWS and deploy a sample application nginx.

 ## Prep steps
-- Make sure bastion host is configured for programmatic access https://github.com/praveensiddu/aws/tree/main/bastion#configure-programatic-access
+- Make sure bastion host is configured properly https://github.com/praveensiddu/aws/blob/main/bastion/README.md#configure-bastion
-- Make sure the ssh private keys on bastion is created as described here https://github.com/praveensiddu/aws/tree/main/bastion#configure-ssh-keys
+  - for programmatic access
+  - ssh key based login to other hosts.
+  - security group to allow login to other hosts.
 - You can also verify that your keypair is present here https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:
 ## Either create using CLI or manually on the UI.
 ### Create Ubuntu instance using CLI